 The call to action (CTA) is the real business end of any sales introduction email – or even cold email – it’s the real reason why you’re here in the first place.

 If you’ve created a great email and the reader is still with you at this point, it would be a shame to mess up here.
-The be sure you don’t mess up, offer a clear instruction as to what you want the next course of action to be.
+Be sure you don’t mess up, offer clear instruction as to what you want the next course of action to be.